Uncover 11 Hidden Fun Facts About Thailand

 Disagreements are also large on the taste.
 It seems people either love or hate durian.
 Some people describe it as tasting like custard or caramel mixed with cheese, almonds, and garlic.
 Others say it tastes as bad as it smells.
 You won’t know which side you fall on until you try it!
 One caveat is that durian is expensive.
 Some larger durian fruits cost hundreds of dollars.

-Bangkok’s airport is said to be haunted.
+10. Bangkok’s Airport is Said to be Haunted

 Thailand has a number of places that are considered haunted, including the airport many people use to enter the country.
-It was constructed on swampland and a former graveyard.
+The airport was constructed on swampland and a former graveyard.
 Some locals believe the snakes killed during the construction put a curse on the airport and that the graveyard’s caretaker haunts the airport and its workers.

 During its opening, 99 monks were invited to perform spiritual cleansing rituals for nine weeks and shrines were built around the airport.

 Despite that, some airport workers still claim they see ghosts.
 One of the pillars in the customs area is also said to be haunted by a female worker who died during the airport’s construction.
-The good news is some people claim they have also won the lottery with the help of the airport’s spirits.

 Across the country, astrology and various spiritual beliefs play a large role in Thai life.
 Many Thai people consult fortune tellers who use astrology, palm readings and tarot cards for guidance.
 Thai people also give a lot of significance to colors and numbers.